anuragrtxcr7/2048/README.md

 Before running this application, ensure that you have installed the Visual C++ Redistributable for Visual Studio 2015-2022.
 You can download it from the official Microsoft website [here](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).

 ## License
-Copyright © 2024 by Triadziuch
+Copyright © 2024 by Anurag_RTXCR7

 This project is licensed under the MIT License - see the LICENSE file for details.